hansanhha/java-atelier/gradle/concepts/plugins/java library.md

 It allows to you as creator of a library to define which dependencies should be included in the compile or runtime classpaths of whatever application is consuming the library

+Since this plugin adds additional dependency configuration that is called `api`,

+"api dependencies" are part of the library's ABI, and will therefore **appear on the compile and runtime classpaths of any consumer**

+"implementation dependencies" aren't part of the ABI, and will **only appear on the runtime classpath of consumers**

+**Retouching micro project**
+1. Swap the java plugin for the java-library plugin in the "theme-park-status library"
+2. Change the jackson-databind dependency declaration from `implementation` to `api` to make it part of the library's ABI
+3. Run `publishToMavenLocal`
+4. Back in "theme-park-status application"
+5. Pick up the latest version of the library and figured out that jackson-databind now also belongs on the compile classpath
+6. Run the application or `./gradlew :theme-park-api:assemble`

+## Maven .pom XML file